mpaulasaari/lotto-numbers/README.md

 ### Prerequisites

-- Running this code depends on Node.js and Yarn.
+- Running the code depends on Node.js and Yarn.
 If you don't have them installed, you can see how to install them here: [Node](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/en/docs/install).

 ### Installation